colinbarber/COEN-ELEC-390/README.md

 # COEN-ELEC-390
-Team Design Project for COEN/ELEC 390 at Concordia University.
+Team Design Project for COEN 390 / ELEC 390 at Concordia University.